joshwnj/words/for-directories-and-glory.md

 You may well write javascript for years and never need to use syntax like this.
 But it's good to be aware of it for the sake of understanding what's going on.
 To break it down:

 - we start with a number representing "full access" (`0777`.
 The `0` at the start tells javascript this is an octal number)
-- `process.umask()` gives us another number which relates to the filesystem permissions of the user (whichever user exectuted the `node` process).
+- `process.umask()` gives us another number which relates to the filesystem permissions of the user (whichever user executed the `node` process).
 - `~` is a binary operation which inverts the value.
 - `&` is an operator that combines the two numbers in a certain way (binary `AND`).